Stevante Clark, brother of Stephon Clark, running for mayor of Sacramento

 Clark works at the Rose Foundation and at the Roberts Family Development Center, he said.

-Before that, he worked as a political consultant on the gubernatorial campaign for Nickolas Wildstar, a Libertarian candidate who receivedin the June primary.
+Before that, he worked as a political consultant on the gubernatorial campaign for Nickolas Wildstar, a Libertarian candidate in the June primary.

 Comments